Matthew-Mallimo/remix-notion-example/README.md

 # Remix Notion Example

-This is an example of how to submit a form to a Notion DB.
+This is a basic example of how to submit a form to a Notion DB.
+It does not include fancy things like form validation.

+## Setup

 Create a Table page in Notion, and add columns:
 * Firstname